New Albany, IN, Family Mediation Attorney

 It is also designed to put an end to the emotional wreckage rather than creating more of it.
 Solutions are proactively sought so that everyone can be free to move on.
 Family law mediation has evolved both publicly and privately throughout the world in different countries.

 It is often the preferred dispute resolution method of modern families.
 Courts often order parties to mediation prior to a full-blown hearing.
-It can be a healthier and less stressful solution not only for the two parties involved, but for extended family and friends as well.
+It can be a healthier and less stressful solution not only for the two parties involved but for extended family and friends as well.

 Church, Langdon, Lopp, Banet Law Can Help with Family Law Mediation

-If you are ready to pursue family law mediation, be sure to choose a lawyer with experience and integrity.
+Instead, consider pursuing family law mediation by a lawyer with experience and integrity.
 Attorney Dana Eberle-Peay is skilled and compassionate, and she understands how to help families reach agreements and move forward with their lives.